MirionQs/GaseousMarble/README.md

 | `gm_set_offset(x, y)`| `gm_get_offset_x()`<br>`gm_get_offset_y()` |
 | `gm_set_scale(x, y)` | `gm_get_scale_x()`<br>`gm_get_scale_y()` |

-If the operation fails (e.g., due to invalid arguments), these functions will return `false`.
+If the operation fails (e.g., due to invalid arguments), the corresponding function will return `false`.

-## Development
+## Comment

+The current drawing principle of GaseousMarble is: use a python script to generate a sprite image and glyph data first, then call GameMaker built-in functions to draw part of the sprite.
+But this is not flexible, so I plan to extract textures from the font file, put them on a specific sprite, then draw the sprite.

-The files under the filter `api` are used for interacting with GameMaker, the files under the filter `gm` (which is short for GaseousMarble) implement text drawing, and `utils.h` implements encoding conversion.
+Open the project with Visual Studio 2022.
+The files under the filter `api` are the underlying interfaces for interacting with GameMaker.
+The files under the filter `gm` (which stands for GaseousMarble) implement the drawing function, and `utils.h` implements the encoding conversion.